anocweb/apt-ex-package-manager/docs/architecture/CACHING_SYSTEM.md

 # Caching System

+> **Status**: MIGRATING from SQLite to LMDB
+> **See**: [Database Architecture](DATABASE_ARCHITECTURE.md) for LMDB implementation details

 ## Overview
-The caching system provides fast access to package data and categories by storing frequently accessed information in a local SQLite database.
+The caching system provides fast access to package data and categories by storing frequently accessed information in a local database.
+Currently migrating from SQLite to LMDB for improved performance.

 ## Cache Components